manjukiran/ChouChouKit/README.md

 ## Tell the world

-Head over to  [Projects using ChouChouKit] (https://github.com/goibibo/ChouChouKit) and let us know how you feel about our framework and how we can enhance this.
+Head over to  [ChouChouKit : Github Repo] (https://github.com/goibibo/ChouChouKit) and let us know how you feel about our framework and how we can enhance this.